 The Joint Lead Applicant should be a senior member of staff at a CRUK Clinical Trial Unit or other suitably experienced CTU who has agreed to host the fellow for the duration of the award.

-We expect your Host Institution (or other funding partner) to provide funding for the remaining 50% of the award and we will require confirmation of this matched funding at the time of application.
+We expect your host institution (or another funding partner) to provide funding for the remaining 50% of the award and we will require confirmation of this matched funding at the time of application.

-Please see the Clinical Trial Fellowships Guidelines for further information.
+Please see the Clinical Trial Fellowships Guidelines (PDF) for further information.